Kingdom of Sussex: Christianisation and loss of independence (600–860)

-Offa may not have been able to maintain control in the period 776–785 but he appears to have re-established control afterwards.
-Mercian power collapsed in the years following Offa's death in 796, and the South Saxons re-emerged as an independent political entity.

-After the Battle of Ellandun in 825 the South Saxons submitted to Ecgberht of Wessex, and from this time they remained subject to the West Saxon dynasty.
+The independent existence of the Kingdom of Sussex came to an end in the early 770s.
+In 771, King Offa of Mercia conquered the territory of the Haestingas; he may have entered Sussex from the Kingdom of Kent, where he was already dominant.
+By 772 he apparently controlled the whole of the Kingdom of Sussex.
+The Mercians controlled Sussex until they were defeated in the Battle of Ellendun in 825 by King Ecgberht of Wessex, and Sussex passed under West Saxon control.
 According to Heather Edwards in the Oxford Dictionary of National Biography, it is probable that Sussex was not annexed by Wessex until 827.
-The earldom of Sussex seems later to have been sometimes combined with that of Kent. Æthelberht of Wessex was ruling Sussex and the other south-eastern kingdoms by 855, and succeeded to the kingship of Wessex on the death of his brother, King Æthelbald, thus bringing Sussex fully under the crown of Wessex.
+Control of Sussex seems later to have been sometimes combined with that of Kent. Æthelberht of Wessex was ruling Sussex and the other south-eastern kingdoms by 855, and succeeded to the kingship of Wessex on the death of his brother, King Æthelbald, thus bringing Sussex fully under the crown of Wessex.

 Ealdormanry and shire (860–1066)

 From 895 Sussex suffered from constant raids by the Danes, until the accession of Canute, after which arose the two great forces of the house of Godwine and of the Normans.
 Godwine was probably a native of Sussex, and by the end of Edward the Confessor's reign a third part of the county was in the hands of his family.

 The death of Eadwine, Ealdorman of Sussex, is recorded in 982, because he was buried at Abingdon Abbey in Berkshire, where one version of the Anglo-Saxon Chronicle was compiled.
 According to the abbey's records, in which he was called princeps Australium Saxonum, Eadwinus nomine (Eadwine leader of the South Saxons), he bequeathed estates to them in his will, although the document itself has not survived.
 Earlier in the same year he witnessed a charter of King Ethelred the Unready as Eaduuine dux.
 His name was also added to a forged charter dated 956 (possibly an error for 976).

 Harold Godwinson, the future king of England, shown on the Bayeux Tapestry riding with his knights to Bosham from where he set sail in 1064.

 In the next generation, Wulfnoth Cild, a Sussex thegn, played a prominent part in English politics.
 In 1009 his actions resulted in the destruction of the English fleet, and by 1011 Sussex, together with most of South East England, was in the hands of the Danes.
 In an early example of local government reform, the Anglo-Saxon ealdormanries were abolished by the Danish kings and replaced with a smaller number of larger earldoms.
 Wulfnoth Cild was the father of Godwin, who was made Earl of Wessex in 1020.
 His earldom included Sussex.
 When he died in 1053, Godwin was succeeded as Earl of Wessex (including Sussex) by his son Harold, who had previously been Earl of East Anglia.